Claus1/unigui/README.md

 edit = Edit('Range of involving', value = 0.6, changed = changed_range)
 ```
+If a handler return None (or does not return) Unigui consider it like Ok from the server logic.

 ### Block details ###
 The width and height of blocks is calculated automatically depending on their childs.
 It is possible to set the block width and make it scrollable in height, for example for images list.
 Possible to add MD icon to the header, if required.
 ```